ettynan/Projects/othello/README.md

 Desktop Othello app using Python and Processing.
 Player plays against computer.

-Uses Angular 8, HTML, CSS.
-Uses an API to get city location of user.

 How the ai works:
 Scans the board from the upper left corner on down for legal moves.
 Makes the first legal move it finds.